thatsOven/sorting-visualizer/README.md

 ### Render bitrate (kbps)
 Sets the output video bitrate (in kbps) for videos generated through render mode.
 ### Render profile
 Allows the user to select one of the different encoding profiles to be used with ffmpeg in render mode.
 Such profiles are found in the `profiles` folder, and can be added and customized dynamically.
 Note that some of these profiles are platform or hardware dependent, so they're not guaranteed to work.
-In case an incompatible profile or invalid options have been provided through the selected profile, or something went wrong during the rendering process, the visualizer will report that ffmpeg returned a nonzero return code.
+In case an incompatible profile or invalid options have been provided through the selected profile, or something went wrong during the rendering process, the visualizer will report that ffmpeg exited with a nonzero return code.

 # The API
 ## Array operations